gpuweb/cts/docs/intro/developing.md

 - When you address a review comment, mark the thread as "Resolved".

 Pull requests will (usually) be landed with the "Squash and merge" option.

+### TODOs

+The word "TODO" refers to missing test coverage.
+It may only appear inside file/test descriptions and README files (enforced by linting).

+To use comments to refer to TODOs inside the description, use a backreference, e.g., in the description, `TODO: Also test the FROBNICATE usage flag [1]`, and somewhere in the code, `[1]:
+Need to add FROBNICATE to this list.`.

+Use `MAINTENANCE_TODO` for TODOs which don't impact test coverage.